 The journey of Gayo Sumatra green coffee beans is inseparable from the Gayo tribe and the area where they settled in.
 Gayo, which also means nice, is an ethnic group with their own language, strong music and dance culture, and society of highly educated scholars.
 Also known as Urang Gayo, they have traditionally been rice farmers and traders.

 The Gayo tribe has a population of 85.000, and they live predominantly in the scenic, pine-studded mountainous region of Aceh province on the island of Sumatra.
 Accessible only by road and hence fairly remote.
-In this area, Gayo people cultivate one of the best Indonesian coffee beans worldwide before being distributed by the Sumatra coffee supplier; Gayo Sumatra green coffee beans.
+In this area, Gayo people cultivate one of the best Indonesian green coffee beans worldwide before being distributed by the Sumatra coffee supplier; Gayo Sumatra green coffee beans.

 |Recommended Roast Level||